pearlanyanwu/Python/README.md

 Hi!
 Welcome to my profile!
-I took Python @ CCSF in Fall 2020.
+I was introduced to Python @ CCSF in Fall 2020.
 These are some of the programs I've written during that semester.